The Narragansett people are an Algonquian American Indian tribe from Rhode Island. Their name is said to mean “People of the Small Point.”

 The Narragansett allied themselves with the New England colonists during the Pequot War of 1636-37.
 However, the brutality of the Mystic Massacre in Connecticut in May 1637 disgusted the Narragansett, who then began to turn against the Europeans.

 In 1675, the Narragansett allied themselves with King Philip, the Wampanoag Sachem, to support their efforts to reclaim their land in Massachusetts.
 During the war, a battle now known as the Great Swamp Massacre occurred in December 1675.
 During this conflict, the Narragansett lost almost 20% of their population, including many hundred women and children.
 Following the massacre, many of the remaining Narragansett retreated deep into the forest and swamplands in southern Rhode Island.
 Others were hunted down and killed.
 Some were sold into slavery in the Caribbean, and others migrated to New York and Wisconsin.
-Today, an obelisk commemorates the Great Swamp Fight on South County Trail in West Kingston, Rhode Island.
+Today, an obelisk commemorates the Great Swamp Fight on the South County Trail in West Kingston, Rhode Island.

 By the end of the 18th century, the reservation area had been reduced to 15,000 acres.
 Over the next decades, the State of Rhode Island attempted to relieve itself of the responsibilities of a trustee of the reservation and “detribalized” the Narragansett, declaring that it was no longer an Indian tribe because its members were multiracial in ancestry.
 During this time, the reservation lands were continually reduced.
 Though the Narragansett fought these actions with petitions and in the courts, it was to no avail.
 In the meantime, however, they continued to maintain their traditional government and recognized Sachems, Medicine Men and Women, and the Tribal Council.